jeromevde/MealPlanner/README.md

 1)
+- restructure
-- restructure, creatre components for the meals
+- create a components for the meals (adapt clicklisteners etc)
-- separated css for comonents
+- separated css for components
 - improve layout after restructuring (for example the #meals amounts)